tradingview-pine-seeds/docs/data.md

 Consider the following example.
-If you specify three symbols in the object, then you also need to specify three descriptions, three price scales, and three currencies (can be empty) for each symbol.
+If you specify three symbols in the object, then you also need to specify three descriptions, three price scales, and three currencies (which can be empty) for each symbol.

 ```json
 {